 For a full history of Australia Day of over the last few centuries check out the NSW Australia Day website

 As well as festivals and community events Australia holds many ceremonies on Australia Day, including citizenship ceremonies, Australian of the year and flag flying ceremonies (the Australian flag and also the Aboriginal and Torres Strait Islander Flags).

 Celebrations, festivals, community events and more have been organised throughout the country.
 For events happening in your local area it's worth checking out http://www.australiaday.org.au/events/

 Many of the larger events have an alcohol ban, so do check before you set off, you don't want to waste your booze!

 If you're staying at one of our Nomads Hostels in Australia, many of them are organising their own Australia Day events at the bars located within them, however if you want to go to an official Australia Day event during the day here's our pick of some the best:

-Byron Bay - Another breakfast in honour of Australia Day and in Byron Bay this will be held in Apex Park from 8am to 11am, followed by a "Celebration of the Survival of Indigenous Culture (Sisters for Reconciliation)" also at Apex park from 11am until 3pm.
+Byron Bay - Another breakfast in honour of Australia Day and in Byron Bay this will be held next to the Byron Bay surf club from 7.30am, followed by the Australia Day paddle.
+From 11am until 2.30pm watch the "Celebration of the Survival of Indigenous Culture (Sisters for Reconciliation)".
 Or you could just get your Aussie flags out and head to the beach for the day!